USEPA/invitroTKstats/README.md

 ### Loading the Package

-To load the `invitroTKstats` data R package into your local R session via the R console:
+To load the `invitroTKstats` R package into your local R session via the R console:

 ``` r
 library(invitroTKstats)